Republicans Propose Big Tax Cuts, But Target Popular Deductions

 But that's politically challenging.
 Two of the costliest tax breaks — for mortgage interest and gifts to charity — were declared off-limits at the outset, although the draft plan limits the mortgage deduction on future home purchases to loans of $500,000, down from the current $1 million.
 Efforts to curtail other popular breaks — for retirement savings and state and local taxes — have faced pushback from the White House and Republicans in high-tax states.

 The draft bill released by the House Ways and Means Committee would reduce the number of individual tax rates from seven to four: 12 percent, 25 percent, 35 percent and 39.6 percent.
-The bill also doubles the standard deduction, which will make tax-filing easier for some people.
+The bill nearly doubles the standard deduction, which will make tax-filing easier for some people.
 However, it eliminates personal exemptions, which could adversely affect larger families.

 As expected, the corporate tax rate would drop from 35 percent to 20 percent.
 And the bill would establish a lower tax rate of 25 percent for so-called "pass through" businesses such as partnerships that currently pay taxes at their owners' individual rate.